 Camilla Basso (Italy)

 ”I like politics, art, and society.
-For this reason, I am currently following a Master in International Relations at Leiden University.
+For this reason, I pursued a Master’s in International Relations at Leiden University.

-The Hague Global Cinema Festival represents a great opportunity to enjoy the combination of art and society through movies, while looking at how cultural themes are interpreted in different parts of the world.”
+International Film Festival The Hague represents a great opportunity to enjoy the combination of art and society through movies while looking at how cultural themes are interpreted in different parts of the world.”

 Pim Bastiaansen (The Netherlands)

 ”The first thing I noticed and loved when I moved to the Hague was the international vibe that surrounds the city.
 There are a lot of people from different countries living here, which contributes to the city’s cultural affluence.
-This vast cultural affluence is especially present at the Hague Global Cinema Festival, where people from all around the world come together and share their passion for movies!”
+This vast cultural affluence is especially present at the International Film Festival The Haguel, where people from all around the world come together and share their passion for movies!”